Earls Barton care home residents given their own 'pub'

 The idea for a pub came up during a brainstorming session for themed nights at the home.

-It opened in time for Christmas and hosted a party for New Year.'Evening out'
+It opened in time for Christmas and hosted a party for New Year.

 The home said it has to provide drinks for free as it does not have an alcohol licence.